iicsydney601/bluemix-db2-cli-mate/README.md

 If you are using a Windows PC, you will need a cygwin like terminal program installed.
 I personally use **babun** windows shell which you can download it from [https://github.com/babun/babun](https://github.com/babun/babun)

-Warning: Prior attempting to make a ssh connection for the first time, make sure you have run the **ssh-keygen** program at the home directory, otherwise, you will get connection denied error.
+Warning: Prior attempting to make a ssh connection for the very first time, make sure you run the **ssh-keygen** program at the home directory, otherwise, you will get connection denied error.

 `{ ~ }  » ssh U67RHUFbnmx2gpD41JIaRLVxw@sf.tmate.io`
                                                                                              `~ Permission denied (publickey).`

+Run ssh-keygen program at the home directory
 `{ ~ }  » ssh-keygen`
 `Generating public/private rsa key pair.`
 `Enter file in which to save the key (/home/felixf/.ssh/id_rsa):`